 Here $T_q$ depends only on the $r_s$ of the electron fluid.
-Denoting the spin states as `$u, d$', the classical Coulomb fluid at $T_q$ recovers the PDFs $g_{uu}(r), g_{ud}(r)$, and $g_{dd}(r)$ at $T=0$ and for arbitrary spin polarizations $\zeta$.
-Here we are concerned with the case $\zeta=0$, and more details of CMap calculations may be found in Ref.~\cite{prl1,hug02,Bredow15}.
+Denoting the spin states as `$u, d$', the classical Coulomb fluid at $T_q$ recovers the PDFs $g_{uu}(r), g_{ud}(r)$, and $g_{dd}(r)$ at $T$ = 0 and for arbitrary spin polarizations $\zeta$.
+Here we are concerned with the case $\zeta=0$, and more details of CMap calculations may be found in Refs.~\cite{prl1,hug02,Bredow15}.

-In effect, since there is no Hartee contribution in uniform fluids, the total ground-state energy is simply the XC-energy.
-DFT asserts that when two systems modeled to have the same Hamiltonian have the same ground state energy, then their one-body distributions, viz., $n(r) = \bar{n}g_{ee}(r)$ become equivalent.
+In effect, since there is no Hartree contribution in uniform fluids, the total free energy is simply the XC-energy.
+DFT asserts that when two systems modeled to have the same Hamiltonian have the same free energy, then their one-body distributions, viz., $n(r) = \bar{n}g_{ee}(r)$ become equivalent.
 That is, the $g_{ee}(r)$ of the classical fluid becomes equivalent to that of the quantum fluid.

-While the classical map is successful for mapping the quantum UEF, it has only had limited success with partially ionized hydrogen plasmas~\cite{Bredow15, cdw-N-rep19,LiuWuCHNC14,hug02} or for more complex systems like aluminum plasmas.
-First of all, if an ion forms bound states, the classical map needs the electron-ion pseudopotential (say, obtained from an NPA calculation) as an external input as it has no internal theory for constructing bound states and pseudopotentials.
-Even in the fully ionized case, while the effective classical temperatures for the e-e and i-i interactions are evidently $T_{cf}$ and $T$, there no clear insight for the temperature to be associated with the electron-ion interaction.
-At this point, such a temperature can be constructed by appealing to the compressibility sum rule~\cite{Bredow15}, or by demanding that $g_{ei}(r)$ is consistent with what is provided by an NPA calculation.
+While the classical map is successful for mapping the quantum UEF, it is of limited success with partially ionized hydrogen plasmas~\cite{Bredow15, cdw-N-rep19,LiuWuCHNC14,hug02}, or for more complex systems like aluminum plasmas.
+Even in the fully ionized case, while the effective classical temperatures for the e-e and i-i interactions are evidently $T_{cf}$ and $T$, the temperature $T_{ei}$ of the electron-ion interaction is open to modeling.
+Such a temperature can be constructed via the compressibility sum rule~\cite{Bredow15}, or by demanding that $g_{ei}(r)$ be consistent with that of an NPA calculation.